 What you can do about it

-Now that you are familiar with the illusion of transparency, it’s time to take advantage of that familiarity.
-You can do that by understanding how this bias influences your own self-perception, and by understanding how it affects other people’s thought process.
+Now that you are familiar with the illusion of transparency, it’s time to take advantage of this familiarity.
+You can do that by being aware and accounting for how this bias influences your own self-perception, and by accounting for how it affects other people’s thought process.
 Below are a few examples for how your understanding of this phenomenon can be implemented.

-Public speaking– simply being aware of the illusion of transparency can allow you to deliver better speeches.
+Public speaking– simply being aware of the illusion of transparency can allow you to deliver speeches more confidently.
 The following text was used by researchers in an experiment which showed that speakers who were informed of the illusion of transparency before giving a talk, appeared more composed and gave a better talk than speakers who were not told about it:

 “It might help you to know that research has found that audiences can’t pick up on your anxiety as well as you might expect.
 Psychologists have documented what is called an “illusion of transparency.”
 Those speaking feel that their nervousness is transparent, but in reality their feelings are not so apparent to observers.
 This happens because our own emotional experience can be so strong, we are sure our emotions “leak out.”
 In fact, observers aren’t as good at picking up on a speaker’s emotional state as we tend to expect.
 So, while you might be so nervous you’re convinced that everyone can tell how nervous you are, in reality that’s very rarely the case.
 What’s inside of you typically manifests itself too subtly to be detected by others.
 With this in mind, you should just relax and try to do your best.
 Know that if you become nervous, you’ll probably be the only one to know.”

-In addition, there is another important takeaway point here.
-In negotiations and negotiation-like situations, including informal conversations with your friends or romantic partners, it’s likely that the other person isn’t as aware of your preferences as you think they are.
+Relationships- the insights on the effect of the illusion of transparency in negotiations also have important implications for its effects in relationships.
+This is because in informal negotiations, such as picking a place to eat or deciding whether to pursue a romantic relationship, it’s possible that the other person isn’t as aware of your preferences as you think they are.
 This means that they often can’t tell what you actually want unless you express it directly, even if you’re sure that they can.
 Because of this:

 - Don’t always assume that other people can know what you want based on implicit hints.
-Express what you want directly when necessary, or use less subtle hints.
+Express what you want directly when necessary, or use hints that are less subtle.

 - Understand that other people may think that they are being obvious about what they want, when in fact they are using overly-subtle hints.
 Either ask them explicitly what they want, or account for this subtlety when interpreting their actions.

 - When each person in a negotiation assumes that they are sharing more than the other people involved (because they think that everyone else can easily read their intentions), they may end up closing up if they feel that the situation isn’t fair.
-This can lead to a problematic downward spiral where everyone keeps holding back more and more.
-Recognize when this situation occurs, and do everything to avoid it by addressing the problem openly.
+This can lead to a problematic downward spiral, where everyone keeps holding back more and more.
+Recognize when this situation occurs, and try to solve it by addressing the problem openly.